eleanorfrajka/template-project/docs/source/gitorg.md

 7. Go to the README and docs, and update links to the repo and docs site

-8. Go to the package settings in `pyproject.toml` and update the URLs fo the repo and documentation that will display on PyPI
+8. Go to the package settings in `pyproject.toml` and update the URLs for the repo and documentation that will display on PyPI

 9. On PyPI: trusted publisher, update the repo address to where it is now for package publication